-9-2 APPLICABILITY OF CHAPTER NINE
+9-2.
+APPLICABILITY OF CHAPTER NINE

-This Chapter provides guidance on HUD's standards for preparing, submitting, and reviewing RCSs.
-More specifically,
+This Chapter provides guidance on HUD's standards for preparing, submitting, and reviewing an RCS.
+More specifically:

-- A. It provides guidance to owners and RCS appraisers for preparing and submitting an RCS.
-For other rare instances, owners may choose alternatives to RCS when renewing under Option Two of Section 8 renewal options. - B. It provides guidance to reviewers, including HUD Asset Management staff, Contract Administrators (CA) or The Office of Recapitalization (Recap), formerly known as OAHP.
-Please note that Recap has amended its Operating Guide and will apply the Rent Comparability Grid and policies like those in Sections 9-9 through 9-13 of this Guide to Recap's processes for RCSs. - C. Certain sections of this Chapter apply when HUD Notice H 02-10 (Section 8 Project-Based Rent Adjustments Using the Annual Adjustment Factor) is applicable, and requires owners of new construction/ substantial rehabilitation projects to submit a HUD Form 92273 Estimates of Market Rent by Comparison.
-Instead of following the instructions in this Guide, owners must use one of the following two methods:
+- A. It provides guidance to Owners and RCS appraisers for preparing and submitting an RCS. - B. It defines the limited circumstances under which an Owner may employ an alternative mechanism for setting contract rent levels instead of an RCS when requesting renewing under Option One or Two (see Section 9-4). - C. It provides guidance to RCS reviewers, including HUD staff, Contract Administrators (CA), and the Office of Recapitalization (Recap).
+Recap has amended its Operating Guide and will apply the Rent Comparability Grid (Form HUD-92273-S8) and the guidelines in Sections 9-9 through 9-13 to Recap's processes for reviewing an RCS. - D. When Section 8 Project-Based Rent Adjustments Using the Annual Adjustment Factor (AAF) (Notice H 02-10) is applicable, and an Owner of a new construction/ substantial rehabilitation project is required to submit Estimates of Market Rent by Comparison (Form HUD-92273), the Owner must use one of the following two methods